Brittney Griner makes appearance at Rev. Al Sharpton event – KION546

 “Everyone in this room that came together, that sent up every prayer, it reached me while I was there,” Griner, 32, told a packed hotel banquet hall in midtown Manhattan.

-“I want to continue to fight to bring every American detained overseas,” she said.
+“I want to continue to fight to bring home every American detained overseas,” she said.

 Sharpton presented Griner with an award, saluting the strength she exhibited during her detainment.